CalcBeacon logoCalcBeacon

 Formula / core ruleReading time = word count ÷ words per minute

-This section explains the main calculation rule in a simple and practical way.
+This section explains the rule behind the result in plain language.

 Example900 words at 200 words per minute takes about 4.5 minutes.